The Editor is the heart of Mindsmith. It’s where lessons take shape into polished, interactive experiences that learners can easily absorb and apply.

 Does the Editor autosave my work?

 Yes.
-Every change saves automatically.
+Every change saves automatically to the cloud as you work.

 Can I duplicate a page or tile?